hussainislive/hussainislive/README.md

 Hello!
 I'm Hussain Ahmed, a passionate and experienced Full-Stack Engineer with a focus on Web Development and Mobile App Development using MERN Stack, Next.js, and React Native.
 I specialize in building and optimizing web applications and mobile apps with seamless front-end and back-end integration.
 I am continuously expanding my knowledge of cutting-edge technologies and crafting scalable, high-performing solutions.

-🔭 Current Role: Full-Stack Developer | React Native Mobile App Developer
+🔭 Current Role: Full-Stack Developer

 🌱 Currently Learning: DevOps, Micro-Services & AI-Workflow Automation